Lolo Ferrari

-Lolo Ferrari (born Ève Valois; 9 February 1963 – 5 March 2000), was a French dancer, actress, and singer billed as "the woman with the largest breast implants in the world".
+Lolo Ferrari (born Ève Valois; 9 February 1963 – 5 March 2000) was a French dancer, actress, and singer billed as "the woman with the largest breast implants in the world".

 She entered the international limelight in 1995, appearing in the French Guinness Book of World Records in 1996 and 1999.
-Her death in 2000 was ruled a suicide, but suspicions remained that her husband may have been involved, though he was officially cleared in 2007.
+Her death in 2000 was ruled a suicide.

 Background

 Born in Clermont-Ferrand, Puy-de-Dôme, France, Ève Valois was raised in the resort town of La Baule on the Atlantic coast.
 She often talked about her unhappy childhood, with her father absent and her mother Catherine Valois (née Ferrari) disliking her.
 As a teenager, she obtained a few modelling jobs.

 In 1988, she married Éric Vigne, a former drug dealer 15 years her senior who had just been released from prison.
 She then started to work as a model with her husband as manager.
 She also worked as a prostitute, and her husband was arrested for being her pimp.